 Jojoba in different cosmetic formulations

 The versatility of jojoba wax knows no bounds when it comes to including it in a spectrum of cosmetics.
-It really is an indispensable ingredient as our formulation examples below go to show.
+It really is an indispensable ingredient, as our formulation examples below go to show.

 Jojoba in skincare products

-From cleansers and moisturisers to serums, masks and hair conditioners, jojoba is everywhere in natural cosmetics.
-Its widespread use is due to its exceptional compatibility with the skin ensuring it is non irritating; in fact, it can be used up to 100% of a formulation.
+From cleansers and moisturisers to serums, masks, and hair conditioners, jojoba is everywhere in natural cosmetics.
+Its widespread use is due to its exceptional compatibility with the skin, ensuring it is non-irritating; in fact, it can be used up to 100% of a formulation.
 Pure, unrefined jojoba has a place in any formulator’s botanical oil storecupboard.

 In cleansers, it acts as a gentle emollient, effectively removing impurities while maintaining the skin’s natural moisture balance.
 When incorporated into moisturisers, jojoba oil leaves the skin soft, supple, and nourished.
-Its sebum-compatible, lightweight texture and non-greasy feel make it a favoured ingredient in serums which aim to deliver high-performance ingredients to the skin.
+Its sebum-compatible, lightweight texture and non-greasy feel make it a favoured ingredient in serums that aim to deliver high-performance ingredients to the skin.
 In masks and scrubs, jojoba enhances texture and spreadability, improving their overall performance and ensuring a luxurious feel on their application.
 Try jojoba in these formulations:

 Jojoba in haircare products

 Jojoba wax’s moisturising and conditioning properties make it a valuable addition to various haircare products.
-When used in shampoos, it helps to cleanse the scalp and hair while maintaining moisture, preventing dryness and promoting overall hair health.
+When used in shampoos, it helps to cleanse the scalp and hair while maintaining moisture, preventing dryness, and promoting overall hair health.
 In conditioners, jojoba helps to detangle and soften the hair, leaving it smooth, manageable, and less prone to breakage.
-Its affinity to natural sebum makes it an excellent choice for scalp treatments and leave-in styling products, as it nourishes and protects both the scalp and hair strands.
+Its affinity for natural sebum makes it an excellent choice for scalp treatments and leave-in styling products, as it nourishes and protects both the scalp and hair strands.